- Antisocial Behaviour Policy

 - It may be possible to 'nip the problem in the bud'.

-Upon receipt of a complaint of anti-social behaviour we
+Upon receipt of a complaint of antisocial behaviour we will:

 - Record the complaint.